-Human Trafficking Laws in California
+Sex Trafficking Crimes in California

 Under California, someone has committed human trafficking if they deprived someone of their personal liberty in order to obtain forced labor or services.
 You can also be charged if you deprived someone of their personal liberty with the intent to violate the state’s laws against pimping and pandering, child pornography, extortion or blackmail, and other laws regarding commercial sex acts and child exploitation.
 You can even be charged if you try to persuade a minor to engage in commercial sex acts with the intent to violate one of the previously mentioned laws.

-Penalties for Human Trafficking in CA
+Penalties for Human Trafficking

 If you are convicted of a human trafficking related to commercial sex, child pornography, extortion or a similar crime, you could be sentenced to anywhere between 8 and 20 years in prison, be required to pay fines up to $500,000 and be required to register as a sex offender.
 If you persuaded a minor to engage in commercial sex acts, you could be sentenced to 5 to 12 years in prison, but if you used force, fear, violence or threatened to injure the victim, then the sentence could be anywhere from 15 years to life.
 Additionally, those who persuade minors to engage in commercial sex acts will also face fines of up to $500,000 and mandatory registration as a sex offender.

-Fighting Human Trafficking Charges
+Fighting The Charges

 It is worth realizing that it can be very easy to say something that may hurt your defense when you have been accused of a crime of this magnitude.
-This is why you should always refuse to speak to the police without your Oceanside human trafficking attorney present.
+This is why you should always refuse to speak to the police without your lawyer present.
 If you know you are under investigation, you may also want to avoid speaking with the alleged victim as they may call you with the police listening in on the conversation.
 Also, since these are cases also made through seizure and analysis of phones and emails, so it is important to have a lawyer knowledgeable about search and seizure laws.